-- If delivering this activity in-person, youth can work in pairs or small groups to design and create a model of their invention. - If delivering the activity virtually or via take-home packets, send home kits with a bunch of supplies that can be used for building (e.g., paper towel rolls, sheets of tin foil, tape, recyclables, pipe cleaners, etc.). - If delivering the activity via take-home packets, encourage youth to post videos or photos and descriptions of their products on your program platform.
+- If delivering this activity in-person, youth can work in pairs or small groups to design and prototype a product. - If delivering the activity virtually or via take-home packets, send home kits with a bunch of supplies that can be used for prototyping (e.g., paper towel rolls, sheets of tin foil, tape, recyclables, pipe cleaners, etc.). - If delivering the activity via take home packets, encourage youth to share videos or photos and descriptions of their products on your program platform.